 Ans: Oracle GoldenGate Integrated Capture process supports Oracle databases 10.2 and higher.
 But if you are running Oracle database 10.2 and want to you Oracle GoldenGate Integrated Capture process then you must configure downstream topology.

 Ans: It is recommended that all instances of Oracle GoldenGate be the same version to take advantage of the new functionality, but this is not possible all the time and is not required.

 In this scenario, OGG provides a parameter called ‘FORMAT RELEASE’ which allows customers to use different versions of Oracle GoldenGate Extract, trail files, and Replicat together.

 Note: The input and output trails of a data pump must have the same trail file version.

-OGG has 2 functionalities, one it is used for Online data Replication and second for Initial Loading.
+Ans: OGG has 2 functionalities, one it is used for Online data Replication and the second for Initial Loading.

-If you are replicating data between 2 homogeneous databases then the best method is to use database specific method (Exp/Imp, RMAN, Transportable tablespaces, Physical Standby and so on).
-Database specific methods are usually faster than the other methods.
+If you are replicating data between 2 homogeneous databases then the best method is to use a database-specific method (Exp/Imp, RMAN, Transportable tablespaces, Physical Standby, and so on).
+Database-specific methods are usually faster than the other methods.

-—If you are replicating data between 2 heterogeneous databases or your replicat involves complex transformations, then the database specific method can’t be used.
-In those cases you can always use Oracle GoldenGate to perform initial load.
+If you are replicating data between 2 heterogeneous databases or your replicate involves complex transformations, then the database-specific method can’t be used.
+In those cases, you can always use Oracle GoldenGate to perform the initial load.

-Within Oracle GoldenGate you have 4 different ways to perform initial load.
+Within Oracle GoldenGate you have 4 different ways to perform the initial load.

-OGG by default assumes that the sources and target tables are identical.
-A table is said to be identical if and only if the table structure, data type and column order are the same on both the source and the target.
+Ans: OGG by default assumes that the sources and target tables are identical.
+A table is said to be identical if and only if the table structure, data type, and column order are the same on both the source and the target.